-If your business promotes or markets its products or services over the Internet, there are unique property and liability risks.
+If your business promotes or markets its products or services over the Internet or online, there are unique property and liability risks.
 For example, you are vulnerable to major loss exposures from malicious attacks, loss of service or theft of customer information from your database.

 As use of the Internet has grown, insurers have worked to develop products that address the insurance needs of businesses that engage in e-commerce.
 This is an area of rapid evolution in the insurance industry.

 For the majority of small businesses, the most efficient and cost effective way to obtain e-commerce-related coverage is with a Business Owners Policy (BOP), preferably one that is specifically tailored to your type of business.
 These policies roll a number of different types of coverage into one insurance contract.
 Though marketed under a variety of names, the policies typically have provisions similar to the property insurance and liability insurance sections of the BOP, with the option to add various other coverage’s that you may need.

 Even if you own a home-based online business and do most of your work from a home office, you will still face a multitude of risks every day.
 That’s where liability insurance for online businesses comes in.

 Liability insurance for online business will help protect you against:

 There are many kinds of liability insurance for online businesses.
 But at a minimum, you should consider protecting your business with the following three digital business insurance policies.